 Self-check:

-Spark plugs are wear items — they live in the harshest environment in your engine, firing thousands of times per minute, gradually wearing down the electrode gap and getting coated with carbon deposits.
-When they're badly worn, they still spark, but the spark is weak and may not consistently ignite the fuel-air mixture.
-Add in any of: a fouled plug (oil contamination from a leaky valve seal), a failing ignition coil (the device that delivers high voltage to the plug), or a cracked plug wire, and you can get a no-start.
+Spark plugs are wear items — firing thousands of times per minute, they wear down the electrode gap and collect carbon.
+Badly worn, they still spark, but weakly, and may not consistently light the mixture.
+Add a fouled plug (oil from a leaky valve seal), a failing ignition coil, or a cracked plug wire, and you get a no-start.

 You can usually still smell that this is the cause: raw gas at the exhaust means fuel is flowing into the cylinders, but it's not being ignited and burned.
 Worn plugs are also one of the most common causes of engine knock — see our engine knocking guide for the related running-engine version of this problem.